902 KAR 20:400. Limited services clinics.

 3. Cover all aspects of the clinic’s operation, including:

 a.
-A description of organizational structure, staffing, and allocation of responsibility and accountability;
+A description of organizational structure, staffing, and allocation of responsibility and accountability, including the clinical director’s responsibilities described in subsection (3)(f) of this section if the clinic provides chronic disease management services;

 b.
 Clinical practice guidelines for diagnosing and treating patients in each of the service categories provided by the clinic to ensure the proper identification of patients whose needs are beyond the clinic’s scope of services;